 While this might seem like a no-brainer to many bodybuilders, there are still plenty of people who make triceps an afterthought during workouts.
 However, you’ve got to realize that triceps are even more important than biceps in terms of arm mass (triceps make up two-thirds of the arm).
 If you have big triceps, it will help your bulging biceps look that much better.

-Biceps aren't a set of muscles that respond well to lots of reps and sets.
+Biceps aren’t a set of muscles that respond well to lots of reps and sets.
 Instead, biceps are full of fast-twitch muscle fibers and respond better to intense, short training.
-With this being the case, your best bet is to do around 8 reps with heavy weight; also keep the amount of sets low at 3-4.
+With this being the case, your best bet is to do around 8 reps with heavyweight; also keep the number of sets low at 3-4.
 Anything more than this could be counterproductive to your overall growth.

 It’s important to shock your muscles into growth, but it is even more important to avoid injuring yourself.
 When you throw pauses into reps, do partial reps, etc., you push the biceps past their limitations.
 And this is definitely good at times because your body will build the muscles up bigger than before.
 However, constantly pushing your biceps session after session is a good way to injure yourself.

 As with any set of muscles, you need to eat in order to experience growth after blasting your biceps.
 This means getting at least 1 gram of protein per pound of body weight and maintaining a balanced diet.
 If your diet doesn’t provide enough protein, then you’d better get some whey protein or other supplements.

 10 Tips For Huge Biceps Tip #7: Try Keeping Your Pinkie Back On Dumbbell Curls